 You can make dealing with natural disasters less daunting by looking into some relatively common technology solutions.
 For the normal thunderstorm, you can use an Uninterrupted Power Supply (UPS), which allows your technology to shut down safely in the event of a power outage.
 Once all work and applications are properly saved and closed, the UPS sends a signal to the server, which informs it that it’s safe to shut down.

 This is one part of business continuity that might not seem immediately apparent.
 All organizations have important staff members that are crucial to the success and forward momentum of the business.
 If certain staff members suddenly aren’t available to work anymore, it could have devastating side-effects, assuming that you don’t have a contingency plan to replace them.
 This includes making sure that you’re prepared for situations like an employee quitting, falling severely ill, or simply being absent for an extended period of time; and, in the worst case scenario, if the employee unexpectedly dies.

 We don’t want to sound negative or macabre, but you hear about car accidents, health problems, and other calamities that strike businesses when you least expect them to.
 Establishing clear succession guidelines can help to make this process easier.
 Even some simple cross-training can go a long way toward making it easier to deal with the void left by an experienced employee.

 The inability to recover lost data following a disaster is one of the top reasons that an organization goes out of business.
 Most businesses that fail to restore their data following a data loss disaster are likely to go out of business within a year following the incident.
 This is why data backup and disaster recovery are critical components of a business continuity plan.

 You don’t have to feel like preparing for the worst is the end of the world.
-With All Business Technologies by your side, you can prepare your IT infrastructure for business continuity with ease.
-To learn more, give us a call at 508-586-1000.
+With COMPANYNAME by your side, you can prepare your IT infrastructure for business continuity with ease.
+To learn more, give us a call at PHONENUMBER.